Assault in the Third Degree: NY Penal Law 120.00

 - Doctors, Nurses and Other Medical Professionals: NY Arrests and Licensure

-From stranger Third Degree Assault arrests to Domestic Violence allegations involving PL 120.00, secure the legal counsel of a New York criminal defense attorney with the knowledge and experience to successfully shepherd your case through the criminal justice system.
-When a permanent criminal record is the alternative, there is no substitution for the advocacy of the New York criminal lawyers, assault attorneys and former Manhattan prosecutors at Crotty Saland PC.
+Whether a dispute between strangers or brawl between former lovers, an accusation of PL 120.00 is nothing to be trifled with.
+Take control of your legal predicament and secure legal counsel with the knowledge and experience to successfully shepherd your case through the justice system.
+When a permanent record is the unacceptable alternative, there is no substitution for the advocacy of the New York criminal lawyers, assault attorneys and former Manhattan prosecutors at Crotty Saland PC.

 Call the criminal lawyers and former Manhattan prosecutors at (212) 312-7129 or contact us online today.